 She holds three Master of Arts degrees (in Clinical and Mental Health Counseling; Creative Writing and Literature for Educators; and Corporate and Organizational Communication, with concentrations in Conflict Resolution and Crisis Communication) and a Bachelor of Arts in English Literature from Farleigh Dickinson University.

-Danielle Gerhart joined ESF in 2021 to lead the College's communications and marketing efforts.
-She provides strategic and policy development, leadership, and administrative oversight for brand management, marketing, public relations, news and publications, social media, website, broadcast.
+Danielle Gerhart joined ESF in 2021 to lead the College’s communications and marketing efforts.
+She provides strategic development, leadership, and administrative oversight for the college's brand management, marketing, and communications efforts.

 Gerhart brings more than 20 years of communications and marketing experience to the College.
 Previously, she led corporate communications in the private sector for five years and spent more than a decade at one of Upstate New York’s largest independent marketing agencies.